harriebird/php-todo-guide/README.md

    * Or just download this repository directly as ZIP file.
 After the download, extract the ZIP.
 3. After a successful repository clone or download, open a terminal on the cloned/extracted repository.
 Install the required libraries by running the `npm install` command on the terminal.
-4. After running the package installation command, run `honkit serve`.
+4. After running the package installation command, run `npx honkit serve`.
 The command will serve the web version of the guide at `http://localhost:4000` which can be accessed using a browser.

 Hopefully you will enjoy the journey of creating the Todo App.
 Let's go! :)